US sprinter, Olympic medalist Tori Bowie dies at 32

 Bowie’s death was announced Wednesday by her management company and USA Track and Field.
 No cause of death was given.

 “USATF is deeply saddened by the passing of Tori Bowie, a three-time Olympic medalist and two-time world champion,” USA Track and Field CEO Max Siegel said in a statement.
-“A talented athlete, her impact on the sport is immeasurable, and she will be greatly missed,”
+“A talented athlete, her impact on the sport is immeasurable, and she will be greatly missed.”

+According to the Orange County Sheriff’s Office in Orlando, Florida, deputies responded Tuesday afternoon to a home in the area “for a well-being check of a woman in her 30s who had not been seen or heard from in several days.”

+The sheriff’s office wrote that a woman, “tentatively identified as Frentorish “Tori” Bowie (DOB: 8/27/1990), was found dead in the home.
+There were no signs of foul play.”

 Growing up in Sandhill, Mississippi, Bowie was coaxed into track as a teenager and quickly rose up the ranks as a sprinter and long jumper.
 She attended Southern Mississippi, where she swept the long jump NCAA championships at the indoor and outdoor events in 2011.